t-hamano/custom-html-block-extension/README.md

 Supports the classic editor, the theme/plugin editor, import/export editor settings, and change indentation.

+## Note

+This plugin will not work with full site editor, mobile / tablet preview, or block template editor.

 ## Add custom fonts

 You can use your own favorite fonts in addition to the default fonts.